What Do You Need To Bring/What is Provided

 Food/Groceries: You must provide your own food.
 We have tried to provide some of the basics (like salt and pepper) but it just doesn’t work well so we have stopped trying.
 We have taken to suggesting that people bring some of the basic items like spices and things they do not mind bringing up and taking back.
 There is Buie’s Grocery (corner store) in Spring Bay for the basics (a 5 to 10 minute drive south of the cottage, just west of the south west corner of highway 542 and Perivale Road).
 You won’t find any mega grocery stores and may have trouble finding things like fresh lobster.
 However, most needs can be met from the grocery stores in Mindemoya (about 20 minutes from the cottage and not far out of the way whether coming by bridge through Little Current or by ferry through South Baymouth).
 Foodland in Mindemoya is just south of the intersection of Highways 542, 551.
 We highly recommend you try the local Farquhar’s Dairy ice cream if you are in the mood for this country fresh treat and like creamy ice cream.
 You can get groceries in Gore Bay at the Valu Mart right on the main road (if you continue north after the 542 meets the 540) in to town, about 15 minutes north of the cottages.
 A charming older town on the north shore of Manitoulin Island.

 Restaurants – see our Manitoulin Island Restaurants blog posting

-What else is on the 55 acres?
-Aside from the 2 cottages, which are private from each other and Perivale Road, there are trees (a lot of cedar, some mixed forest) and open field (about 15 acres on the east of the property).
-On the south side of Perivale Road, away from the cottages and the lake ,there is another 10 acres of mainly limestone cliff.
+What else is on the 25 acres?
+Aside from the 2 cottages, which are private from each other and Perivale Road, there are trees (a lot of cedar, some mixed forest) and some open field.

 Driving distances from cottage to Manitoulin Island towns: